 Right now we seem to be living in the age of the reissue, the re-release, the deluxe edition, the box set.
-What do I mean when I say this you might ask, well I am referring to albums from years, and even decades gone by being re-packaged, re-mastered and ultimately re-released for our twenty-first consumption, often complete with fancy packaging, bonus tracks and long lost demos.
+What do I mean when I say this you might ask?
+Well, I am referring to albums from years, and even decades gone by being re-packaged, re-mastered and ultimately re-released for our twenty-first consumption, often complete with fancy packaging, bonus tracks, and long-lost demos.
 But why is this happening?
 Is this a good thing?
 And what does this mean in terms of the music industry itself, and ultimately the artists themselves?

 The year 2014 much like the last few years has witnessed a suave of reissues arrive both online and in stores, well when I mean stores that is those that still exist, which incidentally is not many.
 Bob Dylan’s Basement Tapes, the complete version, and Paul McCartney’s Wings at the Speed of Sound are just two recent examples.
-These reissues, or re-releases are usually marketed to celebrate some historical milestone such as twenty years since this happened, or whatever, while people are encouraged to buy albums they already own by being promised much nicer, re-mastered versions of songs they have already heard, as well as somehow undiscovered b-sides and demo recordings which ultimately, on the most part are crap and poor quality.
-To use a horribly overused cliché at the end of the day these songs and demos remained unreleased for a reason, they were shit then, and time probably has not done them any favours either meaning I would not hold my breath for a remarkable career defining moment amidst these particular “new” tracks.
+These reissues or re-releases are usually marketed to celebrate some historical milestone such as twenty years since this happened, or whatever, while people are encouraged to buy albums they already own by being promised much nicer, re-mastered versions of songs they have already heard, as well as somehow undiscovered b-sides and demo recordings which ultimately, on the most part are crap and poor quality.
+To use a horribly overused cliché at the end of the day these songs and demos remained unreleased for a reason, they were shit then, and time probably has not done them any favors either meaning I would not hold my breath for a remarkable career-defining moment amidst these particular “new” tracks.

 Interestingly enough also, another phenomenon is emerging along with the reissues plague, and that is classic bands using the album format to promote a handful of supposedly new material and making fans fork out money for a full album just so they can hear three new songs.
-Queen are guilty of this and are about to release an album of largely old material to promote three new songs, while Pink Floyd has used the idea of a “new” album, as well as declaring it their last to promote what is actually old left over material from their 1994 Division Bell sessions on their to be released “The Endless River”, with their really only being one “new” song “Louder than Words” on it.
-Incidentally early reviews of this album have been mixed.
+Queen are guilty of this and are about to release an album of largely old material to promote three new songs, while Pink Floyd has used the idea of a “new” album, as well as declaring it their last to promote what is actually old leftover material from their 1994 Division Bell sessions on there to be released “The Endless River”, with their really only being one “new” song “Louder than Words” on it.
+Incidentally, early reviews of this album have been mixed.

 So what does this all mean?
 Well, there are a probably a number reasons why such exercises to take place.
 Firstly, the music labels themselves seemingly drive this, forcing bands and artists to release material as part of long-standing record contracts, even if it involves reissuing old material.
 So essentially a last cash cow from music dinosaurs within a dying industry.
 It can also be put down to the artists themselves, many of whom are striving for relevance and in need of making a quick buck before the well truly goes dry.
 Album releases are getting more and more gimmicky, even for actual “new” material, and it is fair to say that U2’s decision to release their “new” album for free on iTunes was an unmitigated PR disaster, with the group gaining criticism from within and outside the industry.